 To make the brine, use a 12 percent salt solution by weight.
 Dissolve 1 1/2 cups Kosher salt and 1 1/2 teaspoons of pink salt per quart of water.
 Make enough to cover all your pork and chill the water thoroughly before continuing.
 (Make sure to use a non-reactive container to brine (cure) the pork.
 Plastic, including plastic zip lock bags, will work, as will any other glass or enamel pans.)

 Place the pork in the container and add the brine to cover and refrigerate.

 Leave the pork in the brine for 1 to 5 days in the refrigerator.
 The longer it sits in the brine, the saltier it will be.
 If it is in bags, turn over once or twice a day to redistribute the brine.

 Gather the ingredients.

 Bring a large pot of water to a boil.

-Add spices and vegetables you prefer for flavor.
-You can add about 1 teaspoon of each of the spices, 1 or 2 onions or carrots and 2 teaspoons of sugar per quart of cooking water.
+Add spices and vegetables that you prefer for flavor.
+You can add about 1 teaspoon of each of the spices, 1 or 2 onions or carrots, and 2 teaspoons of sugar per quart of cooking water.
 You will not usually need salt since the pork will salt the water.

 Simmer the pork for 2 to 3 hours.
 When the rind starts separating from the meat, the pork knuckle is done.